MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductChannel.md

 ### Returns
 |Type|Description|
 |-|-
-string|This entity's type, which is *ProductCategory*.
+string|This entity's type, which is *ProductChannel*.

 <!--
 ## <a name="getfinalurlsuffix"></a>getFinalUrlSuffix